 Tetanus is a poisonous bacterial infection that seriously affects the nervous system.
 The bacteria’s spores are found in soil, dust, and animal feces.
 If those spores enter a deep flesh wound, they produce tetanospasmin, a potent toxin that causes painful muscle spasms and stiffness, which are tell-tale signs that one has the infection.
 Stiff jaw or “lockjaw” are also key markers of the infection.
 A person with tetanus can have difficulty with breathing, swallowing, and stiffness in muscles of the neck and abdomen.

 Tetanus cases are rare in the United States, according to the Mayo Clinic.
-However, intravenous heroin users are at risk of the infection when they inject the drug into the skin or the muscle.
+However, intravenous heroin users are at risk of infection when they inject the drug into the skin or the muscle.
 This condition is seen among black tar heroin users.
-Symptoms include headaches, fever, sweating, high blood pressure and a rapid heart rate.
+Symptoms include headaches, fever, sweating, high blood pressure, and a rapid heart rate.
 People with the condition may exhibit irritability and restlessness.
 Tetanus is not curable.
 Treatment for it involves managing symptoms until the effects of the tetanus toxin resolve, the Mayo Clinic says.